arielayb/data-alignment-tutorial/README.md

-# data-alignment-tutorial
-The data alignment tutorial is to test data alignment in c++ with socket programming.
-Additionally, using the big endian and little endian methods.

 	• What is data alignment?
 		○ Data alignment is one of the optimization techniques used to achieve good performance.
 		○ Data alignment is the placement of data in memory so that the CPU can access it efficiently.